 Intra-uterine insemination (IUI)

-IUI is usually combined with injections to stimulate the ovaries.
-Your doctor will monitor you closely during this treatment to reduce the chance of several eggs developing.
-This could result in a multiple pregnancy (twins, triplets or more).
+IUI is usually combined with injections to stimulate the woman’s ovaries.
+This may cause several eggs to develop at the same time, which can lead to a multiple pregnancy (twins, triplets or more).

 In vitro fertilisation (IVF)